 Pupils from Derby Grammar School go on to enjoy and achieve many things in all walks of life with each one encouraged to follow their own individual path.

 One of the true measures of a School’s success can be seen in its alumni, not just in terms of their career and further academic achievements, but in their continued affection for the school and the strength of friendships within peer groups and across the school.

-Our alumni look fondly on their school days at Derby Grammar and often return to visit teachers, to share stories, to offer their skills and knowledge for the benefit of current pupils, or for a free lunch – one of the lifelong perks of being a Derby Grammar School alumnus.
+Our alumni look fondly on their school days at Derby Grammar and often return to visit teachers, to share stories, to offer their skills and knowledge for the benefit of current pupils, or just to join us for lunch.

 Old Derbeian Society